-On March 12, 2012, City Council initiated a text amendment to address the amount of fill that can be placed on residential property within residential neighborhoods as a matter of right.
-The attached ordinance seeks to balance the by right importation of fill to one's property without being overly burdensome for one to enjoy their property in a manner that is usual and customary for a residential neighborhood.
+In 2012, City Council adopted a text amendment to address the amount of fill that can be placed on residential property within residential neighborhoods as a matter of right.
+Due to the timing of the adoption of the amendment in relation to the code rewrite effort, the text of that amendment was not incorporated into the base draft of the rewrite.
+The attached ordinance reincorporates that provision into the code with the intent to balance the by right importation of fill to one's property without being overly burdensome for one to enjoy their property in a manner that is usual and customary for a residential neighborhood.